firecannons/LibNeuroEvolution/README.md

 A library to optimize neural networks via evolutionary computing.

 ## How it works
-Your program creates a `Population` which will have `HyperParameterGroup`s inside of it.
-Each `HyperParameterGroup` will have some neural networks inside of it.
-Your simply have to have a task to test the neural networks on and loop through neural networks that your `Population` will give you.
+Your program creates a `Population`.
+Then it must simply loop through Neural Networks that the `Population` will give it.

-Internally, a `Population` will evolve an array it `HyperParameterGroup`s it contains.
-Each 'HyperParameterGroup' will evolve an array of `NeuralNetworks` it contains.
+Internally, a `Population` will evolve an array of `HyperParameterGroups` it contains.
+Each `HyperParameterGroup` will evolve an array of `NeuralNetworks` it contains.

 ## The Source Code